cncf/tag-security/assessments/guide/security-reviewer.md

 level problems with the project’s setup and operation.
 This is meant to provide an independent analysis and estimation of the above information.
-The goal is to ask questions to understand if there are hidden assumptions, underestimated risk, or design issues that harm the security of the project.
+The goal is to ask questions to understand if there are hidden assumptions, underestimated risk, or design issues that harm or risk the security of the project.
 It may be useful to reach out to community members to understand the answers to some questions, especially involving deployment scenarios and the impact of attacks.